Alumni about the Programme

 Graduated from SCF program in 2010

 For those interested in research students like me, the program offers a great opportunity to participate in the empirical projects within the Corporate Finance research lab.
-I completed my undergraduate studies also in the National University – Higher school of economics that provided me with the sufficient training and facilitated my studies in the master program.
+I completed my undergraduate studies also in the National University – Higher school of economics that provided me with sufficient training and facilitated my studies in the master program.
 However, those students who did not have the same background were not absolutely disadvantaged given the individual approach of a lecturer to each student.
-I enjoyed the creative and dynamic environment of the program that gave me an opportunity to participate in various master classes offered by the well-known consulting firms.
+I enjoyed the creative and dynamic environment of the program that gave me an opportunity to participate in various master classes offered by well-known consulting firms.
 Prof. Irina Ivashkovskaya and her colleagues made me feel belong to the team and helped me to identify my strengths and weaknesses to succeed in my career endeavors in finance.